 In Innocent Venus, artificially created children provide the neural systems in the mechas so that they are psychically compatible with the pilots.
 The memories of the trauma inflicted on them remain in the mechas, making it dangerous for pilots to stay psychically linked to their mechas for too long...

 In Kurau Phantom Memory, human beings are deliberately afflicted with Rynax energy in an attempt to turn them into superweapons.
 Since Rynax energy consists of sentient beings, this procedure almost always causes a lot of misery for all involved test subjects.

 In Mai-HiME, the summon monsters controlled by the HiME tied to the life force of their "most important person" (a family member, boyfriend/girlfriend, etc.).
 If that monster is destroyed in combat, the person dies with it and fades into the ether, also robbing the HiME of her abilities.
 This leaves a possibility that the killed character can be brought back to life, but this doesn't come into play until the very end.

 Similarly, in Mai-Otome, the Otome usually can only use their robes after linking themselves to the life of a master.

-Also in Mai-Otome, Rena Sayers's dead body is the Predecessor of the Valkyries.
+Also, the dead body of Arika's Missing Mom Rena Sayers is the Predecessor of the Valkyries.
 Whether or not she was brought back to life and is merely in a comatose state is open for debate.

 One episode of the Mini SeriesMAPS featured an orbital laser that was powered by the psychic energy released by hundreds of small animals being brutally killed en masse.